txiang61/corpus-utils/README.md

 - build command
 - clean command

-A corpus file is wrriten in YAML/JSON format, and it's data structure follows below specification:
+A corpus file is wrriten in YAML/JSON format, and it is a dictionary which key is the project name, and value is a dictionary of the given project's attributes.
+See below concrete specification:

 In YAML: